pgr-me/RasmussenMLProject2/p2/README.md

 ## Key parts of program
 * run.py: Executes data loading, preprocessing, training, socring, and output creation.
 * preprocessor.py: Preprocesses data: loading, imputation, discretization, and fold assignment.

-* majority_predictor.py: Trains and scores
+* knn_classifier.py
+  * Employs majority rule to predict
-  * Classification datasets are scored on the basis of accuracy
+  * Scored on the basis of accuracy
+* knn_regressor.py
+  * Uses a gaussian kernel to weight nearest neighbor label values
-  * Regression datasets are scored on the basis of mean squared error
+  * Regression datasets are scored on the basis of normalized interquantile root mean squared error

 ## Features

 * Performance metrics for each run for each dataset.
-* Tested on all six datasets.
+* Support for edited and condensed mode.
-* Outputs provided as two files: 1) CSV of performance metrics by fold and 2) CSV of performance metrics by dataset.
+* Outputs provided as three files: 1) testing results, tuning results, and summary scores.
 * Control over number of folds, validation fraction, and randomization.

 ## Output Files

-See the ```output.csv``` and ```summary.csv``` files in the ```data/``` directory.
+See the ```testing_results.csv```, ```tuning_results.csv```, and summary.csv``` files in the ```data/``` directory.

 ## Licensing